-Revenue from content services mainly comprises revenue from information fees, revenue arising from payment agency services, revenue through advertising businesses, agency fees on content services, and revenue from the energy business, etc. Revenue from information fees is the revenue from membership fees for the content provided to customers on websites that the Group operates or that the Group jointly operates with other entities.
-Revenue arising from payment agency services comprises the revenue from fees for collecting the receivables of content providers from customers as the agent of content providers together with the telecommunication fees.
-Electric power revenue is the revenue generated from electric power retail services.
-These revenues are recognized as the service is delivered based on the nature of each contract.
+Revenue from content services mainly comprises revenue from information fees, revenue from commission on transfer of receivables, revenue through advertising businesses, agency fees on content services, and revenue from the energy business, etc.

+Revenue from information fees comprises the revenue from membership fees for the content provided to customers on websites that the Group operates or that the Group jointly operates with other entities and the performance obligation is fulfilled over the period in which the service is provided.
+Revenue from commission on transfer of receivables comprises the revenue from fees for transferring the receivables of content providers from customers as the agent of content providers together with the telecommunication fees and the performance obligation is fulfilled when the receivables was transferred from content providers to the Group.
+Electric power revenue comprises the revenue generated from electric power retail services and the performance obligation is fulfilled when the services.